florintanasa/genedatabank/README.md

 }
 ```

-The code is easy to be adapted to use Google services for elevation because the URL request and the json answer have the same form:
+The code easy to be adapted to use Google services for elevation because the URL request and the json answer have the same form:

 Request for Google services